Transition to School Digital Statement Privacy Collection Statement

 A centre director registering to be the administrator of an early childhood education and care service on the platform will be required to undertake an additional identity verification check as part of the account creation process.

 The additional identity verification check does not apply to early childhood education teachers or educators who are added to the platform by their centre director.

 Centre directors verifying their identity will be asked to provide consent to this additional process.
 If you are a centre director, and you do not wish to undertake the additional identity verification, you will not be able to register the provider to use the platform.
 A supervisor may alternatively be nominated by a provider to complete this process.

 Personal information collected as part of this additional process may include:

 - legal name

 - government issued identifiers

-No information is retained by GreenID except that required for billing purposes, which may include a name, date of birth and residential address, plus the date and time of the verification lookup.
-Data required to substantiate billing is stored by GreenID until the cost of the identity verification check has been settled by the Department (up to one month) and will then be destroyed.
+This additional personal information is not retained by GreenID, except that which is required for management of the department’s contract for GreenID, which may include legal name, date of birth and residential address, plus the date and time of the verification lookup.
+This information is stored by GreenID for up to one month in order to administer the contract with the department and will then be destroyed.